maldoinc/wireup/docs/pages/introduce_to_an_existing_project.md

 ## Using a Service

-A typical way to solve this would involve create a service with a single method that uses existing functionality to get the desired object and simply returns it.
+A typical way to solve this would involve create a service with a single method that uses existing functionality to get the desired object and returns it.

 ```python
 # Example of a service acting as a factory